mvdwetering/yamaha_ynca/README.md

 ## Presets

-> [!WARNING]
+> [!NOTE]
 > Presets for DAB tuner are currently experimental.
 The DAB tuner uses different commands from the other inputs so I had to guess a bit on how it works and might have been wrong.
 I am unable to test it because my receiver does not support DAB.
 Please provide feedback in the [Discussions](https://github.com/mvdwetering/yamaha_ynca/discussions) or [Issues](https://github.com/mvdwetering/yamaha_ynca/issues).

 Presets can be activated and stored with the integration on many inputs.
 The most obvious inputs that support presets are the radio inputs like AM/FM tuner.
-Those presets can also be managed on the receiver itself and through the Yamaha AV controller App.

-However there are many more inputs that support presets like USB, Napster, Pandora and several others.
-Altough I am not entirely sure how useful it is for those specific input the integration exposes all known inputs that support presets.
+Due to limitations on the protocol the integration can only show the preset number, no name or what is stored.
+Some presets can be managed in the Yamaha AV Control app (e.g. Tuner), for others you will need to remember what was stored.
+Inputs that support presets are: Napster, Netradio, Pandora, PC, Rhapsody, Sirius, SiriusIR, Tuner and USB.

-Presets can be activated through the mediabrowser of the mediaplayer or in automations with the `media_player.play_media` service.
+Presets can be selected in the mediabrowser of the mediaplayer or in automations with the `media_player.play_media` service.
+When selecting a preset the receiver will turn on and switch input if needed.

-Home Assistant does not have a built-in mechanism to store presets, so a "store_preset" service call was added for that.
-Calling the service will store the current playing item as a preset with the provided preset number.
-There is unfortunately no feedback if it worked or not.
+Home Assistant has no standardized way to store presets, so the store_preset service was added.
+It will store a preset with the provided number for the current playing item.

 ```yaml
 service: yamaha_ynca.store_preset